-Our curriculum design is bespoke and uses a common, harmonious approach across our Forest Family but which is appropriate and individualised for each school due to unique heritage, the range of mixed age classes and the diversity in and beyond the community we serve.
+Our curriculum design uses a common, harmonious approach across our Forest Family but is appropriate and individualised for each school due to unique heritage, the range of mixed age classes and the diversity in and beyond the community we serve.

 In order to ensure a rigorous and clear curriculum plan we have crafted our curriculum intent articulating what we want the children to know and do by the time they leave our schools.
 With this information we create rolling programs of highly engaging topics and themes making ‘solid’ cross-curricular links, this enables children to develop their depth of knowledge in foundation subjects whilst applying the key skills and concepts of English and Maths.
 This is regularly reviewed based on our annually changeable mixed age class structures.
 Where relevant subjects are taught as standalone subjects and no links are tenuous.
 Each subject is planned meticulously but are cross referenced and matched at a ‘long term’ level in order to ensure the best approach as well as maintaining motivation, enthusiasm, and interest for both teachers and children alike making teaching and learning meaningful and engaging.
 Staff are versed in the understanding of developing effective, well considered and crafted schema and understand the need to ensure opportunities for assimilation and accommodation for long term, sustained successful learning.